Shubh2-0/Tender-Management-System/README.md

 :star: Star me on GitHub — it helps!

 ## Admin Features 📋
-✨ Login with his account\n
+✨Login with his account\n
-✨ Register new Vendor. (assign a new username and password to him)\n ✨  View all the vendors\n
+✨Register new Vendor. (assign a new username and password to him)\n ✨View all the vendors\n
-✨  Create new tenders\n
+✨Create new tenders\n
-✨  View All the Tenders\n
+✨View All the Tenders\n
-✨  View All the Bids of a tender\n
+✨View All the Bids of a tender\n
-✨  Assign tender to a vendor\n
+✨Assign tender to a vendor\n
-✨ Change thier Password
+✨Change thier Password

 ## Vendor Features 📋
-✨  Login with his account (username and password given by admin)\n ✨  View all the current Tenders\n
+✨Login with his account (username and password given by admin)\n ✨View all the current Tenders\n
-✨  Place a Bid against a Tender\n
+✨Place a Bid against a Tender\n
-✨  View status of a Bid(Whether Selected or Not)\n
+✨View status of a Bid(Whether Selected or Not)\n
-✨  View his own Bid History\n
+✨View his own Bid History\n
-✨  Change thier Password
+✨Change thier Password

 ## Tools Used 🛠️